Star Student Progress Monitoring Report

 After the student's first Star test, the teacher began an intervention program (yellow dashed line).
 The goal is shown by the green star; a line drawn to that goal shows the student's expected progress towards that goal.

-Every test the student takes after that is added to the graph.
+Every test, of the selected type, that the student takes after that is added to the graph.
 The color of the circle shows which benchmark category the test score placed the student in.
 In the example above, the student has been sticking very close to the goal line, going At/Above Benchmark once and being On Watch three times.
 Note: Activities without a benchmark category will be shown with a gray circle and referred to as "Benchmark Unknown" in the legend.

 If the student has taken at least four tests, a trend line is also shown.
 A trend line is a straight line intersecting a group of data points on a graph; its location and slope are determined through statistical analysis.
 It indicates whether the student's overall scores are rising, falling, or remaining the same.